borispovod/crypti-dapps-docs/MessagingDappTutorial.md

 		properties: {
 			message: { // It contains a message property
 				type: "string", // It is a string
-				format: "hex", // It is in a hexi-decimal format
+				format: "hex", // It is in a hexadecimal format
 				minLength: 1 // Minimum length of string is 1 character }
 		},